ctrlplusb/easy-peasy/README.md

 ### action

-A function assigned to your model will be considered an action, which can be be used to dispatch updates to your store.
+Declares an action on your model.
+An action allows you to perform updates on your store.

 The action will have access to the part of the state tree where it was defined.